 The testing and marketing of drug product candidates entail an inherent risk of product liability.
 Product liability claims might be brought against us by consumers, health care providers or others selling or otherwise coming into contact with our products.
 Clinical trial liability claims may be filed against us for damages suffered by clinical trial subjects or their families.
 If we cannot successfully defend ourselves against product liability claims, we may incur substantial liabilities or be required to limit commercialization of our products which could impact our ability to continue as a going concern.
-Our inability claims could prevent or inhibit the commercialization of pharmaceutical product liability claims could prevent or inhibit the commercialization of pharmaceutical products we develop, alone or with collaborators.
+Our inability to obtain sufficient product liability insurance at an acceptable cost to protect against potential product liability claims could prevent or inhibit the commercialization of pharmaceutical products we develop, alone or with collaborators.
 In addition, regardless of merit or eventual outcome, product liability claims may result in: